-It’s not just about finding search engine keywords to write about but making a connection with your prospects so they want to hear from you more, and trust you enough to want to work with you.
+Make a connection with your prospects so they want to hear from you more and trust you enough to want to work with you.

-As you attract attention you need to turn your mind to retaining that attention.
-Keep people coming back and strengthen that connection you have started to build.
+As you attract attention, you need to focus on retaining that attention.
+Keep people coming back and strengthen that connection you have started to build:

-Yes, you want to gather email addresses, and email subscribers are much more likely to want to become customers than any other website visitor, but as important are the insights that interacting with these prospects will provide you.
+Email subscribers are much more likely to become customers than any other website visitor, and the insights that interacting with these prospects will provide are equally important.